lepakko683/CelestialWizardry/README.md

     * Append `;%JAVA_HOME%\bin` EXACTLY AS SHOWN and click `Ok`.
 Make sure the location is correct; double-check just to make sure.
 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not, try the steps again.

-####Setup Gradle
-**Celestial Wizardry has Gradle in its repository, so if you want to, can skip this part!**
-Gradle is used to execute the various build tasks when compiling Celestial Wizardry.

-1. Download and install Gradle.
-	* [Windows/Mac download link](http://www.gradle.org/downloads).
-You only need the binaries, but choose whatever flavor you want.
-		* Unzip the package and put it wherever you want, eg `C:\Gradle`.
-	* Linux: Installation methods for certain popular flavors of Linux are listed below.
-If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.gradle.org/downloads).
-		* Gentoo: `emerge dev-java/gradle-bin`
-		* Archlinux: You'll have to install it from the [AUR](https://aur.archlinux.org/packages/gradle).
-		* Ubuntu/Debian: `apt-get install gradle`
-		* Fedora: Install Gradle manually from its website (see above), as Fedora ships a "broken" version of Gradle.
-Use `yum install gradle` only if you know what you're doing.
-2. Windows: Set environment variables for Gradle.
-	* Go back to `Environment Variables` and then create a new system variable.
-	* For `Variable Name`, input `GRADLE_HOME`.
-	* For `Variable Value`, input something similar to `C:\Gradle-1.11` exactly as shown (or wherever your Gradle installation is), and click `Ok`.
-	* Scroll down to `Path` again, and append `;%GRADLE_HOME%\bin` EXACTLY AS SHOWN and click `Ok`.
-Once again, double-check the location.
-3. Open up your command line and run `gradle`.
-If it says "Welcome to Gradle [version].", then you're good to go.
-If not, either try the steps again or check the [FAQ](https://github.com/pahimar/Equivalent-Exchange-3/wiki/Frequently-Asked-Questions).

 ####Setup Git
 Git is used to clone Celestial Wizardry and update your local copy.